" From 0 to 6 years of age, not only intelligence but also all the psychic faculties are formed ".

 Reading and writing in French and English

-Mathematics is approached through manipulation in a playful and natural way.
-The child perceives concretely what a quantity is, the decimal system, the 4 operations, the numbering from 1 to 1000, fractions, abstraction
+Mathematics is approached through manipulation playfully and naturally.
+The child perceives concretely what a quantity is, the decimal system, the four operations, the numbering from 1 to 1000, fractions, and abstraction.

 Botany allows children to observe plants, their growth and their different parts.
 Planting is done in the classroom.
-Outings to Grange Park allow the children to discover plants in their natural environment.
+Outings to Grange Park enable the children to discover plants in their natural environment.

 The theatre is very beneficial for exercising the child's creativity.
-It facilitates exchanges reinforcing self-confidence and allows to work on emotional intelligence
+It facilitates exchanges, reinforces self-confidence and allows us to work on emotional intelligence.

-At the Montessori Grange Explorers School, the main foundations of the Montessori pedagogy adopted are as follows
+The main foundations of the Montessori pedagogy adopted at the Grange Explorers School are as follows.

 1. Mixed age group

-In our school, a real community of children is formed by this fabulous mix of ages from 3 to 6 years.
-These children who are in the same stage of development live together and complement each other.
-This cohabitation is a great source of richness because there is no competition or rivalry between them, but cooperation that takes place within this group.
-It is not only the adult who is a role model for the child; the older children also contribute to the role of a "model" for the younger children in this community.
-Here, peer learning, collaboration and altruism are fully experienced and natural.
+Our school's true community of children is formed by this fabulous mix of ages from 3 to 6 years.
+These children, who are at the same stage of development, live together and complement each other.
+This cohabitation is an excellent source of richness because there is no competition or rivalry among them but rather cooperation within this group.
+Peer learning, collaboration, and altruism are fully and naturally experienced here.

 2. Freedom and self-discipline

-The child in its prepared environment has several freedoms: freedom of choice which implies a decision and independence of the child; freedom of work which depends on the child's will; freedom of time where he/she can repeat an activity as many times as they wish, which encourages concentration and perseverance; freedom of movement, which of movement which allows him to be active and to listen to himself (his needs).
+The child in his prepared environment has several freedoms: the freedom of choice, which implies a decision and independence of the child; the release of work, which depends on the will; the space of time, where he can repeat an activity as many times as he wishes, promoting concentration and perseverance; the freedom of movement allowing him to be active and to listen to his needs.

 3. Science-based materials

 Children learn by doing rather than by listening to an adult talk.
-They work with materials designed to allow them to use their full intelligence by engaging their senses and areas of knowledge and understanding appropriate to their stage of development.
+They work with material designed to allow them to deploy all their intelligence by engaging their senses and the areas of knowledge and understanding corresponding to their stage of development.

 4. One-to-one learning

 Each child's experience is unique.
 Personalized lessons are offered to individuals or small groups.
-This allows for a highly individualized interaction between the adult and each child.
-The adult knows exactly what each child has mastered or needs to practice more.
-The adult guides them towards taking ownership and responsibility for their own learning.
+This allows for highly individualized interaction between the adult and each child.
+The adult knows perfectly well what each child has mastered or what he needs to practice more.
+The adult guides them towards ownership and responsibility for their learning.